What is the auriculotemporal syndrome?

-The auriculotemporal syndrome is characterised by sweating, flushing, and warming over the preauricular area (the front of the ear) and temporal areas (the region of the face behind the eyes) in response to a gustatory stimulus .
+The auriculotemporal syndrome is characterised by sweating, flushing, and warming over the preauricular area (in front of the ear) and temporal areas (the region of the face behind the eyes) in response to the smell, taste or thought of food .

 Lucja Frey, a Polish physician and neurologist, first described the auriculotemporal syndrome in 1923, leading to the alternative name, Frey syndrome .
 It is also known as gustatory hyperhidrosis, Baillarger syndrome, and Dupuy syndrome.

 The precise incidence of the auriculotemporal syndrome is unknown .
-Patients often underreport the incidence due to subclinical symptoms .
+It is probably underreported due to subclinical or minor symptoms .

 The auriculotemporal syndrome most frequently occurs as a complication of surgical removal of the parotid gland (parotidectomy) with estimated rates of 4–96% [5,6,7].
 Males and females are affected equally.